J-81/GeneLab_Data_Processing-1/Metagenomics/Remove_human_reads_from_raw_data/reference-database-info.md

 # Reference database info
 The database we use was built with kraken2 v2.1.1 as detailed below, and by default will be downloaded automatically the first time the workflow is run (it's ~4.3 GB uncompressed).

 ---

 ## Kraken2 human database build

-> The following was performed on 29-Nov-2020 with kraken v2.1.1.
+> The following was performed on 29-Nov-2020 with kraken v2.1.1, which at that time pulled RefSeq human genome reference GCF_000001405.39, GRCh38.p13.

 **Download human reference (takes ~2 minutes as run here):**